NCBI-Hackathons/PrecisionMedicineToolkit/README.md

 Collaboration between clinical and bioinformatics work is difficult as data exchange formats for EMRs are very different.
 This toolkit searches through available databases to extract genetic information for a given EMR.
 A FHIR-compliant JSON will be created from the input EMR file.

 # What is this
-A FHIR-compliant JSON will be created from input EMR file.
+This tool creates a FHIR-compliant JSON file from an input EMR file after extracting relevant biological information from databases.

 # How to use it